Manuferu/pands-project/README.md

 ### Part 1: summary of each variable and output to a single text file

-Within the first one, the script analyse the dataset and creates an output summary of all three classes with their attributes.
+Within the part 1 one, the script analyse the dataset and creates an output summary of all three classes with their attributes.
 To do this kind of processes, I have used Python's Pandas library [9], well known to be an effective Data Science tool.
 Pandas has shown its powerful and useful classes to handle this kind of operations among to give a good cost-efficient performance.
 To create a description of each class, the scripts uses a Pandas function called describe, which is very handle and quite complete to create some important statistical outputs of a dataframe.
 After running this part, the script generates an output called "summary_variables.csv" that can be found in the repository.

+### Part 2: histogram of each of variables

+In the part 2, I have analysed the data through a histagram analysis.
+Interesting to see teh pattern how diverse are the pattern of all four variables, specially the pattern of petal width, which shows a total random shape in the histogram distribution.
+The script makes an histagram of each four variables of the dataset (sepal_length, sepal_width, petal_length, petal_width).
+To do this part, I have used Python's matplotlib [10].
+Matplotlib is a very useful and so intuitive library specialized in data visualization.

 ## Bibliography: